Flat Tire At Night? Here’s What To Do

 Step 3: Evaluate The Puncture

 If your tread has a crack, it can be repaired.
-The tires in good condition are most likely to sustain a small hole.
-If a hole appears across the sidewall of the tire, which is practically vertical, you just need to mount your spare and get the tire changed as soon as possible.
+Tires in good condition are most likely to sustain a small hole.
+If a hole appears across the tire’s sidewall, which is practically vertical, you need to mount your spare and change the tire as soon as possible.

 Step 4: Solve The Issue